05nelsonm/kmp-tor-binary/README.md

    ```

  - Run the build script:
-     - Change directories back to the `binary-build-executables` directory:
+     - Change directories back to `binary-build`:
        ```
        cd ../
        ```